Endogen/tgbf2/README.md

 - Describe all possible keys in cfg files
   - handle, dependency [], admins [], description, category, blacklist, blacklist_msg, whitelist, whitelist_msg
 - CFG files are JSON files
+- Remove DB plugin and instead create how-to where the details are mentioned